Going off grid: Computationally efficient inference for log-Gaussian Cox processes: Abstract

 \section{Abstract}

-In this paper we introduce a new method for performing computational inference on log-Gaussian Cox processes (LGCP).
-Contrary to current practice, we do not approximate by a counting process on a partition of the domain, but rather attack the point process likelihood directly.
-In order to do this, we use the continuously specified Markovian random fields introduced by \citet{Lindgren2011}.
-The inference is performed using the \texttt{R-INLA} package of \citet{art451}, which allows us to perform fast approximate inference on quite complicated models.
-The new method is tested on a real point pattern data set as well as two interesting extensions to the classical LGCP framework.
-The first extension considers the very real problem of variable sampling effort throughout the observation window and implements the method of \citet{Chakraborty2011}.
-The second extension moves beyond what is possible with current techniques and constructs a log-Gaussian Cox process on the world's oceans.
+This paper introduces a new method for performing computational inference on log-Gaussian Cox processes.
+The likelihood is approximated directly by making novel use of a continuously specified Gaussian random field.
+We show that for sufficiently smooth Gaussian random field prior distributions, the approximation can converge with arbitrarily high order, while an approximation based on a counting process on a partition of the domain only achieves first-order convergence.
+The given results improve on the general theory of convergence of the stochastic partial differential equation models, introduced by \citet{Lindgren2011}.
+The new method is demonstrated on a standard point pattern data set and two interesting extensions to the classical log-Gaussian Cox process framework are discussed.
+The first extension considers variable sampling effort throughout the observation window and implements the method of \citet{Chakraborty2011}.
+The second extension constructs a log-Gaussian Cox process on the world's oceans.
+The analysis is performed using integrated nested Laplace approximation for fast approximate inference.